tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Deprecation_Notices/README.md

 | Titanium.Media.VideoPlayer.getLoadState | method | On iOS, use Titanium.Media.VideoPlayer.moviePlayerStatus instead. |
 | Titanium.Media.VideoPlayer.loadState | property | On iOS, use Titanium.Media.VideoPlayer.moviePlayerStatus instead. |
 | Titanium.Media.VideoPlayer.setBackgroundView | method | Use Titanium.Media.VideoPlayer.overlayView instead. |

-The included page could not be found.

-The included page could not be found.